 When Buffett invests in what he understands, it is worth listening

-In recent quarters, Buffett has returned to investing in a field he knows well and has invested in the past – banking and finance.
+In recent quarters, Buffett has returned to invest in a field he knows well and has invested in the past – banking and finance.
 Among Buffett’s 10 largest holdings are several banking corporations in which the company holds tens of billions of dollars worth of shares, such as Bank of America (BAC), Wells Fargo (WFC), JPMorgan (JPM) and Goldman Sachs (GS).
 The largest banks in the United States are more financially stable than ever, their ability to expand net interest margins increased as a result of the interest rate hikes in the country, and their shares are traded at convenient valuation.
 Thus, Bank stocks looks like quality investments that will be a source of high returns for Buffett in the coming years.